kubernetes/kubernetes/docs/proposals/sysctl.md

 // container.securityContext take precedence over field values of PodSecurityContext. type PodSecurityContext struct {
 	...
 	// Sysctls hold a list of namespaced sysctls used for the pod.
-They are only allowed
-	// if the respective host namespace setting pod.spec.hostIPC or pod.spec.hostNetwork
-	// is false.
+Pods with unsupported
+	// sysctls (by the container runtime) might fail to launch.
 	Sysctls []Sysctl `json:"sysctls,omitempty"`
 }
 ```